 the web browser.
 Instead I’d have to create a whole new set of projection images!

-For the time being you have to put up with the two images below, which are aouth-up and centered to the pacific ocean.
-One of them complies with the usual practice to usw cylindric projections for that, and the other doesn’t.
+So you have to put up with the representation as shown below, using two projections as an example.
+One of them complies with the usual practice to use cylindric projections for that, and the other doesn’t:

 Plate Carrée projection, South-Up, centered to 150° East